 This movement method works well when you are in close with someone striking at you.
 Keeping your hands in a stationary guard position allows you to then move to block strikes simply by rotating your center a little to the left or right.
 You can block very quickly this way.
 You also maintain excellent vision.
 At any moment you may spot an opportunity and what might have been a block can immediately become a strike, parry, or some form of manipulation.
 Try to work with a training partner to see how easily this simple back and forth movement can occur.
 Be very dogmatic when practicing about not moving your hands.
 Use a simple rotation of your center to support the blocking action.

 When In Doubt, Move

 A common point of confusion that most students experience occurs when they are not sure what they should do next.
 They perform a series of movements but eventually reach a point where they are not sure what action should follow.
-At this point students often freeze.
-This naturally makes them vulnerable to a counter attack of some kind.
+At this point, students often freeze.
+This naturally makes them vulnerable to a counter-attack of some kind.

 There is a very simple solution to this problem.
 Simply move.
-How you move is almost never that relevant.
-What is critical is that you make some movement that either impacts your opponent’s structural alignment, places you in a better location, initiates an escape, or rotates your opponent’s center.
+How you move is seldom that relevant.
+What is critical is that you make some movement that affects your opponent’s structural alignment, places you in a better location, initiates an escape, or rotates your opponent’s center.
 But which of these should you do, you ask?
 It doesn’t matter and you won’t know which is best.
 There is no best.
 You will not know what you will do until you move somehow.
 The movement represents both opportunity and a reduction in risk.
 You reduce the risk by not standing stationary while your opponent contemplates how to defeat you.
 You have an opportunity that will arise after you have moved.
 That is correct.
 The movement itself may do little.
 But it will offer you an idea of what you might do next after you have initiated the movement.

-With experience you will come to appreciate that both the movement itself and your opportunities afforded by the movement are both very beneficial.
+With experience, you will come to appreciate that both the movement itself and your opportunities afforded by the movement are both very beneficial.